 Priced well towards the lower-end of the budget market, this washer has the looks and features you'd expect in a model costing twice the price.

-When you have a larger family, getting a lot of washing done quickly is a priority.
+When you have a larger family, getting the laundry done quickly is a priority.
 As is dealing with the different kinds of clothes like school uniforms, work wear and sports kits with grass stains.

-You'll be pleased to know that this model has 16 diferrent washing program such as sports (including being able to wash trainers!), baby clothes, and even duvets.
+You'll be pleased to know that this model has 16 different washing program such as sports (including being able to wash trainers!), baby clothes, and even duvets.

 As the door is extra-wide and the drum takes 9kg of dry clothes, you won't have a problem squeezing everything in , either.